Skip to main content

 Temperature range: 10 - 60 °C

-LiquiSonic® ensures precise analysis and monitoring of H2SO4 or oleum concentration with permanent data recording.
-The robust sensor design and the choice of special materials, such as Hastelloy C2000, ensure long system process runtimes.
+LiquiSonic® ensures precise analysis and monitoring of the H2SO4 or oleum concentration with continuous data recording.
+The robust sensor construction and the choice of special materials, such as Hastelloy C2000, ensure long process life of the system.

 LiquiSonic® reduces time-consuming laboratory measurements:

-Compared to conductivity and density measurement, it generates LiquiSonic® a clear signal in the concentration range of 80 to 100 m% and thus provides reliable process information at any time.
+Compared to conductivity and density measurement, it generates LiquiSonic® a clear signal in the concentration range of 80 to 100 wt% and thus always provides reliable process information.

 Copper is extracted by mining copper sulfide ores, which contain about 2% copper.
-Raw metal extraction involves various process steps.
+The extraction of raw metal involves various process steps.